Darjeeling Lok Sabha constituency

 Darjeeling Lok Sabha constituency is one of the 543 parliamentary constituencies in India.
 The constituency centres on Darjeeling in West Bengal.
 While five assembly segments are in Darjeeling district, one assembly segment is in Kalimpong district and one assembly segment is in Uttar Dinajpur district.

 Assembly segments

-As per order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal, parliamentary constituency no. 4 Darjeeling is composed of the following segments from 2009:
+As per order of the Delimitation Commission in respect of the delimitation of constituencies in West Bengal, parliamentary constituency no. 4 Darjeeling is composed of the following segments from 2009: